donp123/hiring-engineers/answers.md

 ### Bonus Question: What is the Anomaly graph displaying?

-The Anomaly graph is showing outliers in red, while the normal expected performance behavior is in the grey shaded area.
-This essentially using algorithms to predict based on historical data what should be considered normal behavior, and allows a user to see what is 3 points above the standard deviation.
+The Anomaly graph is shows outliers in red, and normal expected performance behavior in a grey shaded area.
+This uses Datadog algorithms to predict and determine what is considered normal behavior based on historical data , and allows a user to see what is 3 points above the standard deviation.

 ## Monitoring Data